rahul-s-rajput/FitPlanAI/docs/backend-plan.md

 ### Immediate Next Steps
 - [x] Persist nutritional guidance and AI metadata alongside generated workout plans so it can be revisited later.
 - [x] Replace the in-memory storage for equipment and plans with Drizzle/PostgreSQL-backed repositories.
-- [ ] Add database seed scripts so the demo environment has starter equipment, workout plans, and logs.
+- [x] Add database seed scripts so the demo environment has starter equipment, workout plans, and logs.
 - [ ] Expand workout logging routes with stricter validation and connect them to the frontend activity tracker.

-With AI metadata now stored, the next iteration can focus on wiring the plan repository to Drizzle and enriching logging validation so the client can rely on durable history.
+With the demo environment now seeded end-to-end, the next iteration can focus on enriching the workout logging APIs and wiring the frontend activity tracker to the persisted history.

+#### Seed utility
+- Run `npm run db:seed` after migrations to reset the demo account with curated equipment, the Strong at Home plan, associated workouts, and a week of representative workout logs.

 These steps will unlock end-to-end plan generation using the free OpenRouter models while keeping the path open for persistent storage and authentication in subsequent iterations.